Expert Tenant Broker "No Fee"

 $ 31,416

-Tenant Broker’s Perspective: office buildings being demolished or converted to residential are driving up rental prices at 105 Chambers Street.
+Tenant Broker’s Perspective: Return-to-office mandates are driving up rental prices at 105 Chambers Street.
 This trend is projected to continue.
 Opportunities for subleases remain available at 105 Chambers Street and in the nearby Tribeca neighborhood.

 Find My Space!